etf2l/rules/docs/general-2.md

 ### 2.2.1.
 Nickname changes allowed

-You are allowed 4 name changes in total.
-A single exceptional permission will be granted to revert your name to a previous version if you have not changed your name in 2 years and that you have not enacted that right before.
+You are permitted to change your nickname once every 6 months.

 To change your nickname you must contact League Admins on [[ETF2L’s Discord server](https://discord.etf2l.org/)] and not be rostered in a team actively playing an ongoing competition.